dgp1130/blog/src/www/posts/ctor.md

 // Extend any implementation of `Student`. class FourthGrader extends Student {
-  // Springfield Elementary only has one 4th grade teacher. private teacher: string = 'Krabappel';
+  // Springfield Elementary seems to have only one 4th grade teacher. private teacher: string = 'Krabappel';

-  public static create(grade: string): MutableSet {
+  public static create(grade: string): FourthGrader {
     // Dynamically choose the appropriate `Student`
     // implementation as a superclass.
     return new FourthGrader() from createStudent(grade);